Buying Software

 • Fiscal year-end date: Do you know when the fiscal year ends for the vendors you work with?
 When you do, you can wait to have the contract negotiation conversation until right before it ends, giving you a better chance of obtaining a discount.

-When you take a deep dive into the details of a software contract, there are certain details that people tend to miss.
+When you take a deep dive into the clauses of a SaaS contract, there are certain details that people tend to miss.

-Another contract detail that not only goes missed but your team may forget to bring it up during negotiation is whether or not your team can get a better price if you sign for a longer term.
+Another contract detail that gets forgotten during negotiation is whether or not your team can get a better price if you sign for a longer term.
 Negotiating price is all part of the process, so don't forget to ask before signing.

 Aside from proofreading, be sure that you’re going over every pertinent information in your contracts.
 Keep an eye out for these details ahead of the negotiating process so nothing slips through the cracks.

-In addition to details going missed, there are other mistakes that are often made during the process of negotiating a software contract.
+In addition to SaaS contract claws and components, there are other mistakes that are often made during the process of negotiating contracts with vendors.

 Depending on how much the vendor reveals during this conversation, you may be able to get a better sense of their pricing floors.
 When you have this information, you know what you can try to negotiate down to.